 Most Italianate-style row houses had nearly flat principal roofs, typically not seen from the ground.
 Front mansard or pent roofs featured slate shingles or terra cotta tiles.
 Cornices-constructed from wood or sheets of tin, zinc, or other metal-featured decorative brackets, modillions, and dentils.
 These roofs and cornices were often the most highly articulated feature of a building's façade and should be retained.
 Where features are missing or highly deteriorated, they should be replicated to their original appearance as closely as possible.

-Decorative wood cornices or pent roofs embellished façades and concealed sloping roofs.
+Decorative wood cornices or pent roofs were often used to embellish façades and conceal sloping roofs.

 Corbelled brick details and dormers enlivened and united rows of houses.